m-shimizu/p3at_for_ros_with_modelsdf/README.md

     $ cd p3at_for_ros_with_modelsdf
     $ source setup.bash
-    $ roslaunch gazebo_ros_sdf empty.launch world:=cenaur.world
+    $ roslaunch gazebo_ros_sdf empty.launch world:=centaur.world
     (A centaur_ros model will be spawned and initialized in pose automatically)

     Terminal 2(To move the robot):

     $ rostopic list
     $ rosrun teleop_twist_keyboard teleop_twist_keyboard.py cmd_vel:=/centaur_ros/cmd_vel_raw

-    To control other joints of the robot, use a trajectory controller that was opened with the gazebo.
+    To control other joints of the robot, use a rqt trajectory controller that was opened when the gazebo started.
-    You can use the trajectory controller heuristically.
+    You can know how to use the rqt trajectory controller heuristically.
     Try it!

-## How to fly with a quadrotor
-You need 3 terminals for spawning a robot and controlling the robot.

 ## How to get an experience with a thermal camera
 You need 2 terminals for spawning a robot and controlling the robot.